Africa Armwrestling commissions Doping and Media Committees

 The World Armwrestling Federation (WAF) requires every continental Federation or National Association to be World Anti-Doping Agency (WADA) compliant as to enhance fair play and development of Armwrestling and Armwrestling’s admission into the International Olympic Committee (IOC) membership.

-Armwrestling is a popular and traditional sport worldwide and currently members of the International Paralympic Committee (IPC), WADA, GAISF and AIMS.
+Armwrestling is a popular and traditional sport worldwide and are members of the International Paralympic Committee (IPC), WADA, GAISF, and AIMS.

 GhanaWeb is not responsible for the reportage or opinions of contributors published on the website.
 Read our disclaimer.